Amamgbu/Amamgbu/README.md

 ### Hey human/humanoid 👋

 My name is Jesse Amamgbu.
-I am a data scientist with a mix of Backend Software Engineering and Devops.
+I am a Data scientist and Backend/Devops Engineer.
 I believe that data tells us more than just numbers, it helps us understand our users and their desires.
-With my wealth of knowledge in software engineering and data science, I develop and create data driven solutions which has helped numerous businesses.
+I help businesses develop and scale data driven solutions.

 When I'm not coding, I am either binge watching Animes, blogging or sight-seeing with friends.
 I believe in creating new memories and love exciting challenges.